Mount Vernon Square station

-Mount Vernon Square is a Washington Metro station in Washington, D.C., on the Green and Yellow Lines.
+Mount Vernon Square station is a Washington Metro station in Washington, D.C., on the Green and Yellow Lines.
+It is the northeastern terminus of the Yellow Line.

 Location

 Mount Vernon Square station is located at the border of the neighborhoods of Downtown and Shaw in the northwestern quadrant of Washington.
 Its namesake, Mount Vernon Square, is located two blocks to the south at the convergence of New York Avenue and Massachusetts Avenues and 7th, 9th, and K Streets.
-The station's subtitle is derived from the station's location along 7th Street NW, and its close proximity to the Walter E. Washington Convention Center, although the station is only one of five Metro stations that run underneath 7th Street NW.
+The station's subtitle is derived from the station's location along 7th Street NW and its proximity to the Walter E. Washington Convention Center.
+However, the station is only one of five Metro stations underneath 7th Street NW.

 Transit-oriented development

 Like many other Metro stations in the Washington Metropolitan Area, Mount Vernon Square station has spurred development in its proximity.
 Most prominent is the Washington Convention Center, although a number of smaller residential and commercial projects have been completed within the surrounding blocks.
 To the southeast of the station is the Mount Vernon Triangle, a business improvement district (BID) seeing rapid mixed-use growth.
 To the southwest of the station is the mixed-use CityCenterDC development project, which is home to luxury condominiums and luxury retail franchises such as Louis Vuitton, Moncler, Gucci, Hugo Boss, Tesla, Del Frisco's Double Eagle Steak House, Fig & Olive and other upscale dining and shopping destinations.